Newsletter Signup x

 In 2018, 11 year old Frankie Biggs passed away from osteosarcoma.
 His family approached Children with Cancer UK and the Bone Cancer Research Trust as they wanted to do something about this brutal disease.
 On Thursday 31st January 2019 the charities came together to hold the first ever International Osteosarcoma Research Symposium, then on February 4th (World Cancer Day) both charities announced a new partnership in Frankie’s memory to progress research into osteosarcoma and improve outcomes for patients.
 This short film includes the highlights from the day.

-Lewis was diagnosed with neuroblastoma in 2018 when he was just one years old.
-His mum
+Harry was diagnosed with embryonal rhabdomyosarcoma on 24 March 2011 when he was four years old.
+Here, his mum

 Read more